Frequently Asked Questions (FAQs)

 For our international tours travelers, we will send your uniform, gear, and flight information to the address and email address we have on file for you in the coming weeks before the tour.
 This is always an exciting moment as the trip suddenly becomes a reality!

 Unfortunately, practicing before the tour begins is logistically impossible.
-Shortly before the trip begins though, your coach will review your video, letters of recommendation, and any other info before contacting you by phone or email.
-Everyone on the team will meet for the first time in our departing airport.
+However, shortly before the trip begins, your coach will review your video, letters of recommendation, and any other info before contacting you by phone or email.
+We will make efforts to connect everyone electronically, but you will meet your teammates in person for the first time on Departure Day at our departing airport.
 We will have an opportunity to practice together when we reach our destination.

 We will provide you with more details as our departure day nears, but you will definitely need to pack enough comfortable clothing, footwear (including basketball shoes), extra socks, extra underwear, toiletries, your identification (e.g., driver’s license), cash/card, and anything else you need!